scalar-labs/docker/oracle-jdk-installer/README.md

 #### For Windows

-These builds steps are directly taken from base image `mcr.microsoft.com/oss/kubernetes/windows-host-process-containers-base-image:v1.0.0` [GitHub repository](https://github.com/microsoft/windows-host-process-containers-base-image?tab=readme-ov-file#build-with-buildkit).
+These builds steps are directly taken from the base image `mcr.microsoft.com/oss/kubernetes/windows-host-process-containers-base-image` [GitHub repository](https://github.com/microsoft/windows-host-process-containers-base-image?tab=readme-ov-file#build-with-buildkit).

 To be able to build a Windows image on a Linux machine, we need to create a specific build environment.